loex345/Exercise-Diary/README.md

  - Add more user centric options for private workouts
  - Add API of exercises and good foods choices
  - Add better mobile views
+ - Add sort of exercise by day and by time